disorderedmaterials/dissolve/web/docs/userguide/modules/correlation/tr/_index.md

 $$ T_{ij}(r) = \sum^n_{i,j}c_i b_i b_j t_{ij}(r)  (31)$$

-Where $t_{ij}(r)$ is calucluated via:
+Where $t_{ij}(r)$ is calculated via:

 $$ t_{ij}(r) = 4 \pi r c_j \rho_0 g_{ij}  (33)$$

 ## Note
 The partial tr that is output from the module does not include the scaling before the summation is done.
-It is reccomended for comparison of the partials to the total TR that the user scales them via eqution 31.
+It is recommended for comparison of the partials to the total TR that the user scales them via equation 31.
 This includes multiplying the partial output from Dissolve by $c_i$, $b_i$ and $b_j$.